 My website is hosted on Squarespace, and I use Google Adwords to promote my counselling business.
 Both Squarespace and Google use snippets of code called "cookies" that track you when you visit my site.
 These help me tune my website and my advertising to ensure my you can find information easily and my paid links only appear to people who are specifically searching for services like mine.

 If you don't want to be tracked, you can do a few things, firstly don't click the "Continue" on the Cookie banner on my site.
 Other ways of not being tracked include using your browsers "Incognito" mode, using a non tracking search engine such as DuckDuckGo.com and regularly emptying your browsers "cookie jar" by deleting the cookies it contains.

-The EU is implementing new Data Protection Regulations called GDPR in May 2018.
-Google has indicated it's Adwords service is GDPR compliant and Squarespace say they will be compliant by GDPR's implementation date.
-As a small one person business I am accepting their assurances on this matter.
+The EU implemented new Data Protection Regulations called GDPR in May 2018.
+Google and Squarespace Terms & conditions indicate their services are GDPR compliant.
+As a small business I accept their assurances on this.